andrew-ballard1/pwnd-api/README.md

 ## Some notes

-I made the concoius choice to split the front and back ends of this service - if ever you have to make calls to a protected service with a sensitive token, its not safe to house the frontend and the backend under the same roof.
+I made the concious choice to split the front and back ends of this service - if ever you have to make calls to a protected service with a sensitive token, its not safe to house the frontend and the backend under the same roof.
 With a split service, you can use API keys / tokens through environment variables or load them through secrets, and only let authenticated calls come through to use those keys against third party resources.
 Just a safer passthrough in my experience, even though its a bit of extra setup.